ashish-koshy/C3B/README.md

 The use of common boards across different domains (Business, Architecture, etc.) follows an integrated approach where cross-functional teams collaborate closely, sharing insights and decisions.

-### Logs for Bug Fixes:
-Using logs specifically for bug fixes follows a proactive approach to quality assurance, where monitoring and logs drive the maintenance phase of the software lifecycle.

-### Experimentation and Validation:
-C3B embraces the scientific method, stressing that hypothesis validation through experimentation is key to product evolution.

 ### Agility and Responsiveness:
 C3B doubles down on agile methodology, where the product is developed, tested, and improved in cycles, adapting to new information and changing requirements.